lukaszraczylo/lukaszraczylo/README.md

 ## Hi, I'm Lukasz

-I'm a London based, established contractor, proud ASPIE with love for new technologies.
+I'm London based, established contractor, proud ASPIE with love for new technologies.
 Most of my code is private ( either mine or business choice ) but bits which are public are free for grabs.

 #### Aspiring tech writer